JustToThePoint English Website Version

 Proof.

 Let P ∈ SylP(G).
 Then P also acts on SylP(G) by conjugation.
-Notice that {P} is a trivial orbit of this action (x ∈ P, xPx-1 = P, because P is close).
-This action has no other fixed points, P is the only element of $\mathbb{S}$ whose orbit has length 1.
+Notice that {P} is a trivial orbit of this action (x ∈ P, xPx-1 = P, because P is a subgroup, so is close under multiplication).
+Claim: This action has no other fixed points, P is the only element of $\mathbb{S}$ whose orbit has length 1.

 Example.
 Consider n = 6 = 2·3